Primary Work Location:

 Preferred Qualifications (Knowledge, Skills, Abilities, Education, Experience):

-- Multiple hours in stationary position using office equipment and computers.
+- Multiple hours in a stationary position while using office equipment and computers.

 - Environment is a busy, collegial office area resulting in multiple interruptions and requests for assistance.